rdYards/grasshopper/README.md

 The project is built to work via localhost [Ollama](https://github.com/ollama/ollama) using gemma3:4b.
 You can change the model if needed bu the hardcoded variable **model** found in `src/main.py`

+### Notice
+This project is Linux only and relies on JACK for audio systems.

 ## Features
 - **Wake Word Detection**: Activates the system with specific wake words.
 - **Real-Time Speech Transcription**: Converts spoken language to written text in real-time.